zenKmi/credit-card/README.md

 ## Instructions to run this script

 Make sure you have `npm` installed in your computer and after downloading the source code from github, run `npm install`.
-After a few seconds it should be complete, so you can go ahead and run `npm start`.
+After a few seconds it should be complete, so you can go ahead and run `npm start`, to start the `React` app, and in another terminal or tab, run `node BackEndAPI.js`,  to run `Express` server along.

 It should automatically open on your default browser, and so you can start testing this app.